hphelion/documentation/upload-publish-partner-images135.md

 * Images for any licensed OS require a valid OS license.
     * If you build your own image of a licensed OS, you must ensure that you provide a valid license to image users.
-    * If you use an HP Helion Cloud supplied licensed OS to create your own image from a snapshot, then the HP Helion Cloud provided license is included.
+    * If you use an HP Helion Public Cloud supplied licensed OS to create your own image from a snapshot, then the HP Helion Public Cloud provided license is included.
 * If you make any third-party software programs available through your image, you must comply with all third-party license requirements for such use.
 HP does not control and is not responsible for any of these programs or their content.
 If you are required to agree to terms and conditions set by a third party for usage of such third-party software programs, you are responsible for compliance with these requirements.

 #### Common requirements #### {#publishCommonReqs}